zainul1996/Data-Engineer-Tech-Challenge/README.md

 Output will be stored as output.csv in the section1 directory.

+## Section 2: Databases

+Used Postgres docker image to create a Postgres database, and created 2 tables in the database to fit the criteria in the simplest way.
+Would have normalised the tables if I didnt have to study for exams.

 ## Section 3: System Design

 Designed an architecture diagram for the given problem using AWS tools as I'm currently studying for the AWS Certified Cloud Practitioner exam.
 Used a combination of AWS Lambda, AWS dynamoDB, and AWS S3 to implement the architecture.
 The system will be able to log down the required information in dynamoDB as its being stored in S3.